 4. Retrofit Analysis, Design and Implementation

-Retrofit analysis and design is carried out after capacity evaluation of damaged structures.
-Economic analysis is carried out prior to retrofit design based on age of structure, utility value after retrofit, client’s preference, etc. Once economically justified, retrofit design is carried out based on principles of performance based design.
+Retrofit analysis and design are carried out after the capacity evaluation of damaged structures.
+Economic analysis is carried out prior to retrofit design based on the age of the structure, utility value after the retrofit, client’s preference, etc. Once economically justified, the retrofit design is carried out based on principles of performance-based design.

-In RC framed structures, FEM based modeling is used in retrofit design.
-In case of masonry structures, 3MURI® based on EN 1998:2004 is used applying Frame by Macro Element (FME) modeling.
+In RC framed structures, FEM based modeling is used in the retrofit design.
+In the case of masonry structures, 3MURI® based on EN 1998:2004 is used applying Frame by Macro Element (FME) modeling.